facebookTouch ‘n Go Card: Where To Buy, How To Buy, How to Reload & Scams

 The maximum reload value is capped at RM1,500 for safety purposes.

-The card and its remaining balance will be forfeited and then forwarded to the authorities for investigation.
+The card and its remaining balance will be forfeited and forwarded to the authorities for investigation.

-Touch ‘n Go card reloads actually have surcharges that are levied by their reload agents.
+Touch ‘n Go card reloads have surcharges levied by their reload agents.

 As for the enhanced Touch ‘n Go card, there is no surcharge at all.

-It was only after he has passed the immigration on 2nd Link road that he was able to reload his EZlink-Touch ‘n Go card with ringgit in cash.
+It was only after he had passed the immigration on 2nd Link Road that he could reload his EZlink-Touch ‘n Go card with ringgit in cash.

 Reloading Using Touch ‘n Go eWallet

-As mentioned above, you can top-up the Enhanced TNG card using the NFC technology on the Touch n’ Go e-wallet.
+As mentioned above, you can top up the Enhanced TNG card using the Touch n’ Go e-wallet’s NFC technology.

 Once you’ve linked your card to the online wallet, you can reload it by holding it to the back of your phone for a few seconds and tapping a few buttons within the app (the app will prompt you).